RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 It's not fully understood how !AWViewer blends geometry.
 There are a number of cases to consider

-1. Source and target geometry having an equal number of segments/points
+1. Source and target paths having an equal number of segments/points
-2. Source and target geometry having an equal number of segments/points but the geometry is degenerate (i.e. self-intersecting)
+2. Source and target paths having an equal number of segments/points but the paths are degenerate
-3. Source and target geometry having a differing number of segments/points
+3. Source and target paths having a differing number of segments/points
-4. Source and target geometry having a differing number of segments/points and the geometry is degenerate
+4. Source and target paths having a differing number of segments/points and the paths are degenerate

+Degeneracy means that the paths possible self intersect or have coincident points.

 The points in the source and target paths must be defined in the same order (clockwise or anti-clockwise) for the blending to work at all.